 The little brown bat is one of the more commonly seen bat species on Vancouver Island.
 We are losing many of our little brown bats, though, to a nasty fungus that attacks them while they hibernate.

 This species of bat is very small, with an overall size of 7 – 9 cm, and weighing up to 14 g.
-They are brown in color, and can have a wingspan of up to 20 cm.
-These bats are fast creatures, and hunt by night.
+They are brown and can have a wingspan of up to 20 cm.
+These bats are fast creatures and hunt by night.
 You can see them catching moths by the light of the moon.

 Little brown bats prefer living in and around swampy areas.
 Their habitats range from Alaska, down along the northwest coast (including all of Vancouver Island), as far as Texas.
 They also reside in eastern Canada & the eastern US.